Blaizzy/mlx-embeddings/docs/How-to-Create-and-Maintain-a-Tap.md

 ### Naming

 Unlike formulae, casks must have globally unique names to avoid clashes.
-This can be achieved by e.g. prepending the cask name with you github username: `username-formula-name`.
+This can be achieved by e.g. prepending the cask name with your github username: `username-formula-name`.

 ## External commands